T of C

 (Return)

 The 1682 version also has some mistakes.
-Here corrections have been made in red, as further discussed above.
+Corrections are further discussed above.

 The arrangement of the version in Song Sheng Cao (1687), shown at right, is somewhat different.
 First there are the lyrics, on the right side, then the tablature, on the left.
 Here,